How much do solar panels cost in 2025?

 This also means that if your solar panels don’t generate enough electricity (like on cloudy days), you can still use electricity from the grid without paying for it because you’ve already earned credits through net metering.

-A reviewer in Texas explains how it worked for them: “When I first signed up, my contract was a net metering, so I paid a certain cost of kilowatt-hours used, and the utility company purchased back from me at that same price.
-If I generated 200 and consumed 200, my net usage was zero, and my bill was essentially zero."
+A reviewer in Texas explains how it worked for them: “When I first signed up, my contract was a net metering, so I paid a certain cost of kilowatt-hours used, and the utility company purchases back from me at that same price.
+If I generated 200 and consumed 200, my net usage was zero, and my bill was essentially zero.”

 » MORE: Greenest states in the U.S.